codefresh-io/cap-docs.codefresh.io/_docs/getting-started/csdp-introduction.md

  caption="DORA metrics"
     max-width="60%"
 %}

 #### Application analytics and analysis

-The Applications dashboard displays applications across runtimes and clusters, from which you can select individual applications for analysis.
-No matter what the volume and frequency of deployments, our Applications dashboard makes it super easy to track them.
+The Applications dashboard displays applications across runtimes and clusters in a single view.
+No matter what the volume and frequency of deployments, our Applications dashboard makes it easy to track them.
 Search for Jira issues, commit messages, committers, and see exactly when and if the change was applied to a specific application.

 See [Applications dashboard]({{site.baseurl}}/docs/deployment/applications-dashboard/).

+#### Delivery Pipelines
+The Delivery Pipelines dashboard displays aggregated performance analytics based on the pipeline’s workflows, including step analytics across all the workflows in the pipeline.

+#### Workflows
+View and monitor submitted workflows across all pipelines in the Workflows dashboard.
+Select a time range, or view up to fifty of the most recent workflows for all the pipelines in the runtime.
+Drill down to any workflow for further analysis.

+### CI/CD in Codefresh
+All CI/CD resources are

+#### Delivery Pipelines

+Delivery Pipelines are where the CI magic happens in Codefresh.
+Our pipeline creation wizard removes the complexity from creating, validating, and maintaining pipelines.
+Every stage has multi-layered views of all the related Git change information for the pipeline.

+#### Workflows
+Drill down into a workflow to visualize the connections between the steps in the workflow.
+A unique feature is the incorporation of Argo Events into the workflow visualization.
+You get a unified view of Argo Events and Argo Workflows in the same location, the events that triggered the workflow combined with the workflow itself.

+#### Workflow Templates
+Select from ready-to-use Workflow Templates in the Codefresh Hub for Argo or create your own custom template.
+The **Run** option allows you to test a new Workflow Template, or changes to an existing template, without needing to first commit the changes.

  {% include
 	image.html
 	lightbox="true"
- file="/images/applications/app-dashboard-main-view.png"
- url="/images/applications/app-dashboard-main-view.png"
- alt="Applications dashboard"
- caption="Applications dashboard"
-    max-width="80%"
+	file="/images/whats-new/wrkflow-template-main.png"
+	url="/images/whats-new/wrkflow-template-main.png"
+	alt="Workflow Templates"
+	caption="Workflow Templates"
+  max-width="70%"
   %}

-#### Delivery Pipelines
-View analytics for a Delivery Pipeline and its workflows

-### Codefresh and CI/CD

 #### Application  management

-Manage the entire application development lifecyle in the Codefresh UI, from creating the application, to editing and deleting them.
+Create GitOps-compliant applications, and manage the application development lifecyle in the Codefresh UI.

 Define all application settings in a single location through the intuitive Form mode or directly in YAML, and commit all changes to Git.
-For easy access, the configuration settings are available in the Applications dashboard along with the deployment and resource information.
+For easy access, after commit, the configuration settings are available in the Applications dashboard along with the deployment and resource information.

 See [Applications]({{site.baseurl}}/docs/deployment/create-application/).